Syrians vote in election certain to give Assad new mandate | Politics

 Syrians vote in election certain to give Assad new mandate

-Syrians in government-held areas of the war-torn country headed to polling stations early Wednesday to vote in a presidential election set to give President Bashar Assad a fourth seven-year term.The vote is the second presidential election since the countrys conflict began 10 years ago and has been dismissed as a sham by the opposition and Western countries.
+Syrians in government-held areas of the war-torn country headed to polling stations on Wednesday to vote in a presidential election guaranteed to give President Bashar Assad a fourth seven-year term.The vote is the second presidential election since the countrys conflict began 10 years ago and has been dismissed as a sham by the opposition and Western countries, including the United States.

 - Country: